-25 JUNE 2018, LONDON, UK: A new not-for-profit, at cost campaign is launching today called the Broadcast Ready Club.
+25 JUNE 2018, LONDON, UK: A new not-for-profit, at cost campaign is launching today.
 Every CEO, Chairman, Group HR Director and Director of Corporate Communications and Public Affairs in the FTSE 100 will receive a letter inviting them to participate.
-The Broadcast Club’s aim is to broadcast media train and broadcast coach females in FTSE 100 companies to be Expert Women guests on TV and radio – to increase the pool of high-quality female industry experts for TV and radio programmes, for the women to piggyback on the news agenda to share their expertise and commentate.
+The Expert Women Club aim is to broadcast media train and broadcast coach females in FTSE 100 companies to be Expert Women guests on TV and radio – to increase the pool of high-quality female industry experts for TV and radio programmes, for the women to piggyback on the news agenda to share their expertise and commentate.
 The new campaign will address the imbalance of female experts on TV and radio, compared to the number of female professionals in the workplace.
 Campaign founder Kerry Hopkins, is an expert in broadcast media training experts, particularly women.
 Kerry is a former ITV and BBC TV journalist, and corporate communications director with experience representing a number of corporations in the FTSE 100.

 Hopkins continued: “FTSE 100 companies want to achieve their goals of having more women on boards and equal pay.
 They also need to have a goal of starting to put forward females as spokespeople too, or more females and create more broadcast interview opportunities.
 Progress in more Expert Women appearing as guests on TV and radio has stalled.
 If firms want evolutionary change, not just a vogue trend, then additional financial investment, particularly in the beginning; is going to be required.
 Female and male brains function differently so women benefit from a different approach to media training and coaching than men.
 The Broadcast Ready Club campaign will bring out the best in the females so that they can become great on-air Expert Women.”